yael333/yael333.github.io/data/memsafety.md

 Scary at first but after a deeper look it isn't bad at all, let's start unpacking the Rust project.\
 It seems to be a sandboxing service that pulls programs from ``user-n/src/lib.rs`` and runs them with sandbox constraints defined in ``proc-sandbox/src/lib.rs``.

-First we should understand what is the sandboxing mechanism. looking at the code it seems to be walking through the AST of our service and denying unsafe expressions, FFI calls, external crate declerations and denial of access to several critical functions and macros. it is being exported as a procedural macro that will later be used on our service functions.
-On top of that laters we'll find that our services run in a non-std enviroment - oomf.
+First we should understand what is the sandboxing mechanism. looking at the code it seems to be walking through the AST of our service and denying unsafe expressions, FFI calls, external crate declarations and denial of access to several critical functions and macros. it is being exported as a procedural macro that will later be used on our service functions.
+On top of that laters we'll find that our services run in a non-std environment - oomf.

 ```rust
 use proc_macro::TokenStream;